SarahARauf/ASEAN-Trade-Titan-Dashboard/README.md

 ## Pages

 - **Yearly Overview**: This page contains a chloropleth map showcasing trade imbalance as well as a total import trades value.
 Users are able to use the slider to see the data by year.
-- **Trade Analysis**: This page contains an analysis of trade data including export resource and imports and exports by year.
+- **Country Comparison**: This page contains an analysis of trade data including export resource and imports and exports by year.
 Users are able to select two countries for comparison

 ## Data source